E-Williamson121/Forced-Crosswordle-Pack/README.md

 🟩🟩🟩🟩🟩
 **Puzzle 9:** https://crosswordle.vercel.app/?puzzle=v1-9,81,4,163,219,242-rimus

-## Group 4: miscellaneous puzzles:
+## Group 4: Miscellaneous puzzles:

 Puzzle 10 is another puzzle using the NYT answer list, this one has a large number of clues so doesn't fit in the previous section, but it has an interesting shape and solve, so I wanted to put it as an extra.